wp-lai/raycast-ethers/README.md

 ## How to install

 - Clone or download to a local directory
-- In Raycast, search  `Import Extension` command
+- In Raycast, search `Import Extension` command, select the local repo
 - In the repo `npm install && npm run build`
-- Choose the local repo directory